bartzon/SimpleReload/README.md

 To use SimpleReload on your mobile devices, connect them to the same WiFi as your web server, figure out your ip address using something like ```ifconfig``` and use that as ```RELOAD_HOST```.

+## Caveats
+- For now, each url only gets sent once, refreshing a page will not refresh other windows.
+This is to prevent going into an infinite loop.
+- This only works when the ```window.load``` event is fired.
+PJAX and friends will not trigger a refresh.